Last Updated on November 26, 2024

 - books where the hero is autistic.
 For example, such a list.
 Important: do not take each of the books as the only true one.
 Boys are different from girls (significantly).

-1. Consider that they are all the same and are as written in this or that manual.
+1. Not consider that they are all the same and are as written in this or that manual.
 If you know one autist, you know ONE autist.
 Just like if you know one aggressive person, you don’t know all the other aggressive people.

 2. Autism is NOT a personality trait!
 It is often said, “he is not autistic, because he is kind / emotional / attentive / … Autism is a property of the nervous system and cognitive abilities that determines the reaction to stimuli and situations, but not the character of a person.
 Characters of autictic people can be completely different, like in typical people.

-3. Estimate the autistic person by external behavior, body language and words.
+3. Not estimate the autistic person by external behavior, body language and words.
 Look inside!

 Understand autistic person